A Guide to Patient and Public Involvement

 Blogs – read some of our latest blogs written from a patient and public perspective

-Please contact the PPI lead Kim Rezel if you have any resources that you would like us to share in this section.
+Please contact the Head of Patient and Public Involvement Kim Rezel if you have any resources that you would like us to share in this section.